Emily Coates

 Emily Lauren Coates is an English actress.
-On television, she is best known for her roles in the BBC Three comedy Ladhood (2019–2022) and the Netflix series Cursed (2020).
+On television, she is best known for her roles in the BBC Three comedy Ladhood (2019–2022), the Netflix series Cursed (2020) and the 5 series Missed Call (2026).

 Early life

 Coates was born in Basingstoke, Hampshire.
 Coates joined the National Youth Theatre.

 Career

 In 2019, Coates made her television debut when she began playing Rachel Fielder in the BBC Three and BBC iPlayer comedy series Ladhood and had a recurring role as Jenny in the BBC One sitcom Warren.
 She also made guest appearances in episodes of the W series Flack and the Channel 4 drama Ackley Bridge.
-The following year in 2020, Coates had a prominent supporting role as the villain Sister Iris in the Netflix Arthurian fantasy series Cursed.
+In 2020, Coates had a prominent supporting role as the villain Sister Iris in the Netflix Arthurian fantasy series Cursed.

 It was then announced Coates would make her feature film debut in the live-action adaptation of Disney's The Little Mermaid as a new character named Rosa.
 The film premiered in 2023.
 Also in 2023, Coates had a recurring role as Petra in the third and final season of the Hulu historical comedy-drama The Great.

+The following year, Coates appeared in the Sky Max Christmas film Bad Tidings.
+In 2026, Coates starred as Katie Gleason in the 5 series Missed Call.